fricklerhandwerk/nix.dev/source/reference/pinning-nixpkgs.md

 # Pinning Nixpkgs

-You'll often encounter Nix language code examples with the following pattern:
+You will often encounter Nix language code samples like this one:

 ```nix
 import <nixpkgs> {}
 ```

-This is a **convenient** way to quickly demonstrate a Nix expression and get it working by importing Nix packages.
+This is a quick and dirty way to obtain packages for demonstration.

-However, <ref-search-path>**the resulting Nix expression is not fully reproducible**.
+However, <search-path-tutorial>**the resulting Nix expression is not fully reproducible**.
+To create **fully reproducible** Nix expressions, we can pin an exact version of Nixpkgs.

 Specifying remote Nix expressions, such as the one provided by Nixpkgs, can be done in several ways:

 - [`$NIX_PATH` environment variable](https://nixos.org/manual/nix/stable/command-ref/env-common.html#env-NIX_PATH)
 - [`-I` option](https://nixos.org/manual/nix/stable/command-ref/opt-common.html#opt-I) to most of commands like `nix-build`, `nix-shell`, etc.
 - [`fetchurl`](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-fetchurl), [`fetchTarball`](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-fetchTarball), [`fetchGit`](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-fetchGit) or [Nixpkgs fetchers](https://nixos.org/manual/nixpkgs/stable/#chap-pkgs-fetchers) in Nix expressions

 ## Possible URL values